“My life was really tough until I got help and added value in people’s lives”. Johnathan Kemp

 SmartWisdom sounds amazing.
 How can people get started and start learning?

-For my life to be worthwhile, it is not really about the achievements, nor the money, nor the status.
+For my life to be worthwhile, it is not really about the achievements, the money, or the status.
 It is about creating something of real value which makes a difference in people’s lives and helps them.

 All that and most importantly having a great relationship with my daughter and my friends.